 These days, we are well accustomed to withdrawing cash from an ATM with our debit cards and not having to pay a fee – but don’t get caught out by assuming the same rules apply to your credit card, as you will usually be hit with a charge of around 3% of the amount you take out.

-On top of this, you will also be charged interest on these ‘cash advances’, typically at an annual percentage rate (APR) of 27.9% and this will be added to the amount you’ve taken out as you make the withdrawal.
+On top of this you’ll also be charged interest, typically at an annual percentage rate (APR) of around 28% - and this will be levied from the moment you make the withdrawal.

-You may also incur charges for exceeding your credit limit, so make sure you stay within whatever has been agreed.
-If you have always managed to keep within the limit and only exceed it accidentally by a few pounds, contact your credit card provider as soon as possible and see if it will waive the fee.
-But it’s nest to stay within your limit in the first place, so set up a monthly budget.
+If you do you’ll get charged.
+If you have always managed to keep within the limit and only exceed it accidentally by a few pounds, contact your credit card provider as soon as possible and ask it to waive the fee.

 If you’re transferring a balance on a credit card then you may be looking for a card with an introductory 0% interest free period.
 There are a number of cards now offering up to three years or more interest free, but you’ll normally have to pay a fee to transfer your balance, usually of about 3% of the amount.